ad1312/flaskr-app/README.rst

 Flaskr
 ======

-NOTE: This is a forked version used for CI/CD Pipline Purposes Only!
+NOTE: This is a forked version used for CI/CD Pipline Purposes Only.
 The basic blog app built in the Flask `tutorial`_.

 .. _tutorial: https://flask.palletsprojects.com/tutorial/